 Brandon gulped.
 “I mean… th-there’s something else going on here, like you said, with Adam.
 And her-”

-As Brandon turned towards the couch, Charlotte was sitting upright, listening to the entire conversation.
+As Brandon turned toward the couch, Charlotte was sitting upright, listening to the entire conversation.
 Brandon jumped at her blank expression.

 “The whole business with Unity worries me.”
 Charlotte stated.
-“I believe, on our path to figure this whole thing out, we may have to face that darkness.”
+“I believe, on our path to figuring this whole thing out, we may have to face that darkness.”

 “Face that darkness?
 Do you mean like, fight them?
 But Faith and Emma’s mom is a member!
 And they’re gonna be soon as well.
 There’s no way we would fight them!”

 “I can’t say for sure how things would occur if that event ever happens.
 I’m not sure of everything surrounding the organization as of right now.
 That’s why, if at all possible, I would like to keep these events a secret to your other friends.”

 “B-but…” Brandon couldn’t seem to figure out what to say.
 He felt as though they should know what’s happening, especially with Adam involved.